 The skill level and experience of the support staff, particularly the clinical assistants, also plays a role in determining the cost of dental implant treatment.
 Like dentists, clinical nurses need to be trained for dental implant procedures.
 Consequently, the labour costs are higher than those for general dental treatment.
 Cost of Dental Implants Perth should only be one of the factors in your decision making process.

 The skill of the dental technician in fabricating the dental implant prosthesis

 As with most prosthodontic procedures, the dental technician and ceramist plays an important role in the final result of your implants as they physically fabricate the restorations /crowns.
 They are often underestimated as they work ‘behind the scenes’.
 Having an experienced dental technician consequently comes at a higher cost.

 The dental laboratory and materials used to fabricate the dental implant prosthesis

 We recommend you think very carefully before deciding where you have your dental implant treatment.
 When it comes to the quality of the materials, there should be little or no compromise.
 Laboratory fees can vary significantly depending on where the restoration is made and the materials that are used.
 Cost of Dental Implants Perth should only be one of the factors in your decision-making process.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
 Cost of Dental Implants Perth is only one factor you should consider.

-Are there alternative options to dentist implants?
+Are there alternative options to dental implants?